jelix/jelix/UPGRADE-TO-2.0.md

 The deprecated installation system, based on jInstaller* classes, has gone.
 You should use the official installation system, based on `\Jelix\Installer\` classes.

+## Use only UTF-8

+Other charsets are not supported anymore, the `charset` configuration property is deprecated.

+Convert your properties files, your templates and any other data, into the UTF-8 charsets.
+For databases, if they contain data in another charset, you should use the `force_encoding` parameter in the connection profile, so they will be converted into UTF-8 into your application.

 ## Changes into the configuration